 This summer is all about exploring the great outdoors.
 We are so lucky to have access to many, many wide-open spaces where we can find ourselves socially distanced from others and experiencing solitude amongst the trees.
-We’ve compiled an extensive list of places in and around Park City where you can get outside, experience some awe and wonder, and feel safe.
+We’ve compiled an extensive list of places to enjoy Park City outdoor activities, where you can experience some awe and wonder, and feel safe.

 Conveniently located near the old mining town of Coalville, Echo State Park boasts year-round recreation opportunities for its visitors.
 Echo State Park offers primitive camping and a day-use area with easy beach access making it a great spot for an afternoon of kayaking on sparkling waters.

 JORDANELLE STATE PARK

 This is one of our more popular state parks, as it offers an array of recreation opportunities including camping, boating, swimming, fishing, and hiking.